vladgthb/CommitOffshoreTask/README.md

 # Commit Offshore Test Tasks

-This project contains **Commit Offshore's Test Tasks**, a comprehensive collection of 3 frontend engineering challenges designed to demonstrate proficiency in modern web development technologies and best practices.
+This project contains **Commit Offshore's Test Tasks**, a comprehensive collection of 3 engineering challenges designed to demonstrate proficiency in modern web development technologies and best practices.

 ---